designedmind/2017/multiple-drafts-overview.md

 self into strictly smaller proto-selves.

-Having made the (_prima facia_ reasonable) commitment to reject the Cartesian image at the outset, Dennett is painted into a corner where any possible functional role for an inner presentation must be denied.
-The most naïve version of Cartesian materialism envisages a _consciousness gateway_, a special location in the brain through which a perception or other judgement must "pass" -- or perhaps a special status that it must achieve -- in order to become conscious.
-(It seems unlikely that anyone has seriously proposed such a naïve view, but...)
+Having made the (_prima facia_ reasonable) commitment to reject the Cartesian image at the outset, Dennett is painted into a corner.
+Any possible functional role for an inner presentation must be denied.
+The naïve version of Cartesian materialism envisages a _consciousness gateway_, a special location in the brain through which a perception or other judgement must "pass" -- or perhaps a special status that it must achieve -- in order to become conscious.
+Any functional counterpart of this idea must also be rejected, lest the spectre of the inner presentation be reintroduced.

 The worry seems to that it is not clear what such a consciousness gateway would actually be _for_.
 Perceptual and similar judgements made